-**North East in Tier 3** All farmers’ markets currently operating have full Covid-19 precautions and managed social distancing.
+**North East under third National Lockdown** All farmers’ markets currently operating have full Covid-19 precautions and managed social distancing.

 Look out too for your local producers selling on-line, click and collect and “virtual market” delivery schemes being run by various markets

 To date (19th January) – we are aware of thirteen markets (Alnwick, Barnard Castle, Brampton, Carlisle, Darlington, Hartlepool, Hexham, Houghton (near Carlisle), Ingleby Barwick, Morpeth, Ponteland (Wilde Farm), Sedgefield and Stokesley) up and running under strict social distancing and other safety precautions – though some will not be re-starting till February

-And twelve markets (Durham City, Greenhead (“Hadrian’s Wall”), Jesmond, Low Fell, Middlesbrough Stewart Park, Middleton St George, Newcastle, Preston Park (Stockton), Saltburn, Stanhope and Whitley Bay (“Green Beans”)) remaining suspended.
+And twelve markets (Durham City, Greenhead (“Hadrian’s Wall”), Jesmond, Low Fell, Middlesbrough Stewart Park, Middleton St George, Newcastle, Preston Park (Stockton), Saltburn, Stanhope, Whitley Bay (“Green Beans”) and Wynyard Hall) suspended.